apecloud/kubeblocks/docs/api_docs/maintenance/scale/horizontal-scale.md

     The procedure-oriented horizontal scale is designed to add or delete specified instances to meet the frequent scaling in and out demands.

-    For the procedure-oriented horizontal scale, an operation will calculate the horizontal scale state based on the status of the pods involved in the opsRequest operation.
+    For the procedure-oriented horizontal scale, an operation will calculate the horizontal scale state based on the status of the pods involved in the OpsRequest operation.
 In extreme cases, due to the non-atomic nature of the operation, the recorded lastCompReplicas may be inaccurate, leading to incorrect pod count calculations (you can ensure the order on the client side or set `KUBEBLOCKS_RECONCILE_WORKERS=1`).

      1. If the issued OpsRequest attempts to delete an instance created by a running OpsRequest, it will not be allowed and will fail directly.
      2. If there is a final-state-oriented operation in execution, this operation will be terminated.